ds-wizard/guide/docs/application/projects/list/detail/documents.rst

 Document Submission
 ===================

-:ref:`Submission services<submission-service>` can be used to quickly submit the document directly from DSW to some external service.
+:ref:`Submission services<submission-service>` can be used to quickly submit the document directly from |project_name| to some external service.

 .. figure:: documents/submission.png
     :width: 540